Web-Jose/Create-Streetview/Planning-Create-Streetview.md

   - **Footer:** The footer will be displayed at the bottom of the page.
   - **Welcome Banner:** Briefly describes the application.
   - **Feature Highlights:** Overview of key features like uploading photospheres, creating virtual tours, and viewing uploaded content.
+  - **Explore Photospheres:** Displays a gallery of photospheres that users have uploaded.
+  - **Featured Virtual Tours:** Displays a gallery of virtual tours that users have created.
   - **Call to Action:** Sign-in button for new users and quick access for returning users.
+  - **News and Updates:** Displays news and updates about the application.

 - **Sign-in/ Registration Page:**